Bayesian sequential design of computer experiments for quantile set inversion: Overview of Bayesian strategies for set inversion

 \subsection{Stepwise uncertainty reduction}

 SUR strategies \citep[see][and references therein]{bect:2019:supermartingale} are a special case of the Bayesian approach in which the evaluation points are sequentially chosen by minimizing the \emph{expected future uncertainty} about the object of interest.
-More precisely, a SUR strategy starts by defining a measure of uncertainty $\Hn$, at each step $n$, that depends on the currently available information $\mathcal{I}_n$.
+More precisely, a SUR strategy starts by defining a measure of uncertainty $\Hn$, at each step, that depends on the currently available information $\In$.
 Then, a sampling criterion $J_n$ is built by considering the expectation of $\Hnn$ conditional on~$\mathcal{I}_{n}$, for a given choice of~$U_{n+1} = u$:

 Notice that $\Hnn$ depends on the unknown outcome of the evaluation at~$u$ and that $J_{n}(u)$ is an expectation over this random outcome.
-Instead of minimizing the criterion $J_n$, one can also maximize the information gain $G_{n}(u) = \Hn - J_n(u)$.
+Equivalently, instead of minimizing the sampling criterion~$J_n$, one can maximize the information gain $G_{n}(u) = \Hn - J_n(u)$.

-We now give more details and first focus on the case of deterministic inversion ($\D = \X$).
+We now give more details and first focus on the case of deterministic inversion ($\Uset = \X$).
 Several approaches have been developed in the past years.
-For instance, \cite{vazquez:2006:estimation, vazquez2009sequential} propose to estimate the volume of $\gamma(f)$ using the uncertainty measure
+For instance, \cite{bect:2012:sur_failureproba} suggest the integrated probability of misclassification

-where $\min (p_n(x), 1-p_n(x))$ is the probability of misclassification at $x$ using the classifier~$\one_{\left\{p_n(x)\le\frac{1}{2}\right\}}(x)$.
-(The problem of estimating the volume of a set is directly linked to that of set inversion and they both boil down to the problem of estimating the function~$x \mapsto \one_{\gamma(\xi)}(x)$.) \cite{bect:2012:sur_failureproba} suggest other uncertainty measures, such as the integrated probability of misclassification: